rednafi/rednafi.com/content/zephyr/notes_on_exit_interviews.md

 * The gains are low but the stakes can be high

-Instead of throwing a wall of text sectioned by a bunch of headers, I'm intentionally laying out the epiphanies and action items a bit aphoristic:
+Instead of throwing a wall of text sectioned by a bunch of headers, I'm intentionally laying out the action items as aphoristic statements.

 * Avoid it if you can
 * Ask for a shorter one if you can't